wavebeem/bread-n-butter/docs/api.md

 // => 404
 ```

-### bnb.lazy
+### bnb.lazy(callback)

-Takes a callback that returns a parser.
-The callback is called at most once, and
+Takes a `callback` that returns a parser.
+The callback is called at most once,
-only right when the parse action needs to happen.
+and only right when the parse action needs to happen.

 **Note:** This function exists so you can reference parsers that have not yet
 been defined.
 Many grammars are recursive, but JavaScript variables are not, so